ReinaldoSalla/ecommerce-nestjs-reactjs/readme.md

 add validations for POST and PATCH

-add react-router, or some king of routing system for multiple links

-infinite pagination in react
+images in nestjs and reactjs

 add typescript in react

+create the user interface, the simple and traditional one

-create the user interface
+create the advanced user interface, with three products poping up and infinite pagination

 make the frontend shows something (anmation) the the users click post or update or delete

 process validations messages for frotend

+add react-router, or some king of routing system for multiple links

 date

-add mongo atlas

 mk art

-## art
+## extra

-// Building a fullstack ecommerce application with NodeJS and ReactJS

-// Authentication and autorization
+Authentication and autorization

-// Integrating with payment system (stripe, paypal)
+Integrating with payment system (stripe, paypal)

-// Recomendation systems with deep recurrent neural networks and TensorflowJS
+Recomendation systems with deep recurrent neural networks and TensorflowJS

-// Using a remote database instead of a local database (Mongo Atlas)
+Using a remote database instead of a local database (Mongo Atlas)

-// Usign a caching system (memcached or redis) to improve performance
+Usign a caching system (memcached or redis) to improve performance

-// Using docker to run the application inside a container
+Using docker to run the application inside a container

-// Finding a hostname and https
+Finding a hostname and https

-// Deploying in aws, azure, google cloud, digital oceam, heroku
+Deploying in aws, azure, google cloud, digital oceam, heroku